 The Helinox's unique design allows the table to lean and adjust to weight instead of toppling over.
 Here it easily handles a 30-pound river stone right on its corner.

 This unique design also allows the Helinox to crush its peers in this metric.
-The two other backpacking tables we studied, the Trekology TAO and the Moon Lence Ultralight were nowhere near as stable or strong.
+The other backpacking table we studied, the Trekology TAO, was nowhere near as stable or strong.
 A large part of this is due to the Helonix's superior design, as well as the fact that the Helonix aluminum frame is a hollow-tube design, instead of solid aluminum, which we feel creates greater strength.

 We didn't follow the manufacturer's guidelines during our weight tests, so you may want to treat your Helinox a little nicer than we treated ours.